Life in the Medieval British Village: The Definitive Guide

 The decline of the manorial system, a system that thrived in a decentralised, local economy, was caused by several factors: the Black Death, the increased use of coinage, and the rise of cities.

 In the late Middle Ages, coinage began to replace barter during trade in Europe with the debasement of money.
 Debasement meant adding other (less precious) metals to silver or gold coins.
 This meant more coins could be produced, carried (gold coins can be quite heavy), and used.
 Cities also created a market for agricultural surplus as well as luxuries from other countries that could be purchased.
 In order to create more wealth in coins, lords began accepting money payment from free tenants, and from serfs who would rather pay than labour on the field, eventually allowing serfs to buy their way to freedom.
 People also began to pay money in exchange for services (wages), especially to skilled tradesmen.

-In a previous article we talked about the Black Death and its surprising side effect: the Black Death, which peaked between 1347 to 1352, had a high mortality rate and decimated the agricultural labour pool.
+The Black Death, meanwhile, decimated the agricultural labour pool.
 As labour supply was low, surviving workers could demand (and indeed demanded and received) higher nominal wages as well as better working conditions.